Skip to main content

 • Enable Realtime repitch for a smooth experience and correct keys during playback.

-• Only Disable Realtime repitch by setting it to Off on older machines to make playing audio in DJ.Studio less resource demanding.
+• Only Disable Realtime repitch by setting it to Off in very special cases on older machines to make playing audio in DJ.Studio is less resource-demanding.
 If you have changed the BPM, long notes can get volume dips between beats in the Studio.
 When you export the mix, you can enable Repitch in the Export screen.
 During export the repitch doesn't need to be done in realtime and DJ.Studio will make sure that during the export, the pitch will sound good.

 Frame Rate